2009–10 Oakland Golden Grizzlies men's basketball team: Records

 Jones broke the conference and school records for consecutive free throws, having made 43 in a row from December 5 through January 23.
 Jones broke the school record of 33, set by Scott Bittinger in the 1987–88 season.

 Jones also set Oakland school records for career games played and career games started.
-Jones passed Patrick McCloskey for most games played with 125 from 2004–08 and Dan Champagne, who set the previous record of 113 games started from 1997–2002.
+Jones passed Patrick McCloskey for most games played with 125 from 2004 to 2008 and Dan Champagne, who set the previous record of 113 games started from 1997 to 2002.